isaiah-v/ci/README.md

 ## Prerequisites

 ### 1. Domain Name
-A public domain name needs to be setup with a provider, and it needs to be setup point to your [Public IP Address](https://www.whatismyip.com/what-is-my-public-ip-address/).
-Your provider will have documentation on mapping your domain name.
+You'll need a public domain name.
+This is required for a trusted ssl certificate.

 ### 2. Ubuntu Server
 The install script in this project has only been tested with [Ubuntu Server v20.04 (LTS)](https://ubuntu.com/server).
+For best results, please use the same operating system.

 ### 3. Network Setup
-Setup your network so that when request come in they are forwaded to your server.
+Setup your network to forward request to your server.
+Most, if not all, modern routers support these settings.

+Private IP: `hostname -I | awk '{print $1}'`

 *Configuration:*
  * _DHCP Reservation_: Reserve an IP address for your server.
 This will prevent your private IP from changeing.
  * _Port Forwarding_: Forward port 80 and 443 to your server.
 This will expose your server to the internet.

-_Warning:_ Do not publicly expose any port other than 80 and 443.
+_Warning:_ For this server, do not publicly expose any port other than 80 and 443.

 ## Install Services